godot-escoria/escoria-demo-game/docs/esc_reference.md

 - `set_active object value`
   Changes the "active" state of the object, value can be true or false.
 Inactive objects are hidden in the scene.

-- `set_use_action_menu object value`
+- `set_interactive object value`
-  Sets whether or not an action menu should be used on object.
+  Sets whether or not an action menu should be used, and a tooltip shown, on object.
 It must use the `item.gd` script.
 Value can be true or false.
 Useful for "soft-disabling" objects without removing them by `set_active`.

 - `wait seconds`
   Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.